cybrota/scharf-action/README.md

 # scharf-action
-A GitHub action to detect mutable third-party references used in GitHub repository.
+A GitHub action to detect mutable third-party references used in a GitHub repository.

-This uses Scharf tool to identify actions with mutable tags.
+This action uses Cybrota Scharf tool to identify actions with mutable tags.
+See https://github.com/cybrota/scharf for more details.

 ## Usage